 #24 Your baby’s first smile will warm your heart like nothing ever before.

-#25 No matter what advice you get given,or what stories others share about their own experiences, your baby is unique, and you as his Mummy (and/or Daddy) are the best equipped to love him and figure out what he needs.
-Stuff what other people say (unless you’re actually asking them for advice) and just enjoy learning to be a parent and getting to know your precious newborn.
+#25 No matter what advice you get given, or what stories others share about their own experiences, your baby is unique.
+You, as their parent, are the best equipped to love them and figure out what they need.
+Ignore what other people say (unless you’re actually asking them for advice).
+Enjoy learning to be a parent and getting to know your precious newborn.